grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 The only other way they might be found is if an Authority ship heard the _Prospect's_ rumbling diesels on sonar.
 But to do that they would have to be within ten or twenty nautical miles of the _Prospect_.
 Not an impossible scenario, but somewhat unlikely on any normal night of a cargo run.

-Captain Percy also always kept going one more ancient backup system for spotting any trouble early: she put someone up in the lookout ring with binoculars.
+Captain Percy also always kept one more ancient backup system for spotting trouble early: she put someone up in the lookout ring with binoculars.
 As soon as the deck was above the surface of the water, Percy and Hemi went up through the hatch in the control room and climbed to the bridge at the top of the sail.
 Percy had the radar mast raised, which had two lookout rings mounted to it, one on either side, and called Owen up.
 As he came up onto the bridge she handed him binoculars and pointed to the lookout rings.
 Owen kept climbing.

 Percy looked at Hemi.
 "Be glad you don't have to do fucking lookout duty anymore."